GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/events-controller/channel-events-controller-properties.md

 #### Parameters

-  - payload: A custom event payload to be sent.
+  - `payload`: A custom event payload to be sent.